-Figure 5 demonstrates the use of an LTC1994 differential amplifier to convert a single ended input signal into a differential input signal.
-The advantage of this method is that it provides low frequency input response; however, the limited gain bandwidth of any op amp will limit the SFDR at high input frequencies.
+Figure 5 demonstrates the use of a differential amplifier to convert a single ended input signal into a differential input signal.
+The advantage of this method is that it provides low frequency input response; however, the limited gain bandwidth of any op amp or closed-loop amplifier will degrade the ADC SFDR at high input frequencies.
+Additionally, wideband op amps or differential amplifiers tend to have high noise.
+As a result, the SNR will be degraded unless the noise bandwidth is limited prior to the ADC input.